My Machine Learning Journey: From NumPy to Production PyTorch

 The Path Forward

-This roadmap isn't finished — it's a living document that evolves as I learn.
-The next posts in this series will dive deeper into specific projects: the CIFAR-10 classifier, the sentiment analysis pipeline, and eventually the paper reproductions.
+This roadmap will keep changing as I work through it.
+The next posts in this series will cover specific projects: the CIFAR-10 classifier, the sentiment analysis pipeline, and eventually the paper reproductions.

 Resources: PyTorch Tutorials · scikit-learn Guide · CS231n (Stanford CV) · CS224n (Stanford NLP) · 3Blue1Brown Linear Algebra